peterdalle/semproducible/README.md

 # Use the data frame with iris data and specify a lavaan model.
 code <- semproducible(df, formula = "Sepal.Length ~ Sepal.Width + Petal.Length")

-# Show the code that semproducible generated.
+# Show the generated code.
 cat(code)
 ```